 Certificate holders are required to demonstrate that they have completed 15 hours of approved continuing education courses for each class of license being renewed by entering all approved courses under their profile.
 The AIC will conduct random audits to determine that certificate holders are in compliance with these requirements.
 All certificate holders must keep a copy of their CE certificates issued by a continuing education provider for a period of 3 years following the expiry of the certificate term and must provide a copy of those records when they become part of a random audit.
 Agents or Adjusters who become licensed for the first time in the first nine months of any certificate term are required to obtain CE credits.
 The number of hours required is calculated on a pro-rated basis in accordance with a formula established by the regulation.
 Agents who become licensed in the final three months of a certificate term are not required to obtain CE credits for that year only.
 DO NOT send copies of your CE certificates to the AIC unless specifically asked to do so by the AIC.

-The following non-resident jurisdictions have been determined to have a satisfactory continuing education requirement: British Columbia, Saskatchewan, Manitoba, Ontario (RIBO – General), Ontario (FSCO – Life including A&S Only), Quebec, New York, Ohio, Nevada, Michigan, Colorado, Kansas, Missouri, Washington State and Illinois.
+The following non-resident jurisdictions have been determined to have a satisfactory continuing education requirement: British Columbia, Saskatchewan, Manitoba, Ontario (RIBO – General), Ontario (FSRA – Life including A&S Only), Quebec, New York, Ohio, Nevada, Michigan, Colorado, Kansas, Missouri, Washington State, North Carolina, Illinois and Maryland.
 This is to say that an agent who has satisfied the requirements for these classes of certificate(s) only would be accepted.
 Should you be uncertain if this requirement applies to you, please contact the Council.

-General Insurance Agents and Adjusters in Ontario whose licenses are issued by the Financial Services Commission are NOT exempt from the Continuing Education requirements in Alberta.
+General Insurance Agents and Adjusters in Ontario whose licenses are issued by the Financial Services Regulatory Authority of Ontario are NOT exempt from the Continuing Education requirements in Alberta.